• Skip to primary navigation

 Buckingham Palace

 You’ll have struggled to find anyone voicing their opposition to the Commonwealth Cup’s introduction but it did come at the price of another event.
-The Buckingham Palace Stakes, a popular seven furlong handicap, was the race that made way having lasted just 12 years.
+The Buckingham Palace Stakes, a popular seven furlong handicap, was the race that made way having lasted just twelve years.
 While it was not a contest of any great historical significance, it did stand as the only handicap of such distance at Royal Ascot.

 Fans of the event asked why it was not possible to simply have seven races on one day, a common feature among many large meetings.
 Others would have preferred one of the Ascot Stakes or Queen Alexandra to have dropped out but the decision was made.

 Organisers have since yielded to this request with seven races now featuring on each of the five days.
-The Buckingham Palace Stakes made a return a return to an expanded Royal Ascot in 2020 as has remained in place since.
-It was run as the very first race of the meeting in 2020 and has now become a permanent fixture once more running as the final race of day 3.
+The Buckingham Palace Stakes made a return to an expanded Royal Ascot in 2020 as has remained in place since.
+It was run as the very first race of the meeting in 2020 and has now become a permanent fixture once more running as the final race of day three.

 HALF A MILLION POUND MARK BREACHED

 The idea behind the Commonwealth Cup was to create a “more balanced programme and better opportunities for high class sprinters.”
 Having a new Group 1 race has certainly helped achieve this and its inaugural appearance saw a near £400,000 purse entice the best trainers and owners to bring their horses to the party.
 Just three years later, in 2018, the prize fund had leapt nearly 20% higher, reaching half a million pounds for the first time.
-At the rate it’s going, it will soon overtake the Coronation Stakes as the most valuable race on day four of Royal Ascot.

 Due to Royal Ascot taking placed behind closed doors in 2020, the prize fund was halved to a still substantial £250,000, rising back to £350,000 in 2021.
-It then returned to the previous mark in 2022.
+It then returned to the previous mark in 2022 before reaching a record £725,750 in 2024.
+This prize money now exceeds that of the Coronation Stakes at £650,000, with these races by far the most valuable on day four.

-Chart Showing the Commonwealth Cup Total Prize Funds Between 2015 and 2022
+Chart Showing the Commonwealth Cup Total Prize Funds Between 2015 and 2024

 Other Races of Note at Ascot